-The City anticipates making total project expenditures of approximately \$1,625,000 to undertake the projects listed in this Project Plan.
-The City anticipates completing the projects in two or more phases.
-The Expenditure Period of this District is 22 years from the date of adoption of the authorizing Resolution of the Common Council (the "Creation Resolution").
-The projects to be undertaken pursuant to this Project Plan are expected to be financed primarily with Tax Increment Grants ("Pay as you Go" Financing) issued by the City, however, the City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
+The City anticipates making total project expenditures of approximately \$5,500,000 to undertake the projects listed in this Project Plan.
+The City anticipates completing the projects in a single phase.
+The Expenditure Period of this District is 15 years from the date of adoption of the authorizing Resolution of the Common Council (the "Creation Resolution").
+The projects to be undertaken pursuant to this Project Plan are expected to be financed with General Obligation debt issued by the City and Development Agreement Payments based on the creation of tax increment revenues, however, the City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
 A discussion and listing of other possible financing mechanisms, as well as a summary of total project financing, is located in Section 10 of this plan.